igorkll/WinBox-Maker/README.md

 * WdNisSvc
 * wscsvc

-### these keys were disabled by changing the keyboard layout
-* calculator key
-* mail key
-* media select key
-* messager key
-* my computer key
-* logitech itouch key
-* logitech shopping key
-* logitech webcam key
-* left/right alt keys
-* left/right windows keys
-* power/sleep/wake key
-* printscreen key
-* f1 - f24 keys
-* web back, favorites, forward, home, refresh, search, stop keys

 ### patch descriptions
 * Integrate nircmd - adds nircmd to the image and registers it in the PATH.
 This is necessary to control some windows functions from your kiosk application without calling winapi directly
 * Integrate PSTools - adds PsTools to the image and registers it in the PATH. this is necessary so that your kiosk application can run the exe on behalf of the system, for example, to circumvent some restrictions of WinRT (I used this to switch the bluetooth status without having a trusted digital signature)

-### the following keys and combinations have been disabled at the system level
+### the following keys and combinations have been disabled via keyboard filter (can be disabled and customized)
 * Alt+F4
 * Alt+Space
 * Alt+Tab